 BioTrace advances industry capability through structured collaborative research initiatives and applied laboratory training programs.
-These engagements connect academia, manufacturers, researchers, and quality professionals with practical exposure to real analytical environments, modern analytical instrumentation, and regulatory-oriented workflows.
+These engagements connect academia, manufacturers, researchers, and quality professionals with practical exposure to real analytical environments, modern instrumentation, and regulatory-oriented workflows.

 Hands-on programs in High-Performance Thin Layer Chromatography provide direct exposure to HPTLC instrumentation, including sample preparation, plate development, derivatization, and interpretation of analytical outputs using real matrices.